-Early on in my parenting decisions, family dinners were a must.
+Early on in my parenting years, I determined that family dinners were a must.
 A time to relax, enjoy good food, review the day, and converse with loved ones, the supper table was where relationships were formed and family was established.

 As with anything of importance, family dinners take planning and consistency.
-Although our family has had many different seasons, I created a system which had the flexibility for toddlers to teens.
-Here are the five staples to my menu planning skills:
+Although our family has had many different seasons, I created a menu planning system which had the flexibility for our life whether we were dealing with toddlers or teens.

-Find a time of the week that works best for planning.
-Typically the day before or the day of shopping.
+Find a time of the week that works best for menu planning, such as the day before or the day of shopping.
 Creating a routine that is respected by the family will save you time on trips to the store and eating out.
 Whether weekly or biweekly, make time to sit and begin planning for your menu.

-Before writing out the specific menu and grocery items, you can often save money by using up what’s in the pantry.
+Before menu planning and creating your grocery list, you can often save money and time by using up what’s in the pantry.
 Scan your shelves and begin brainstorming how you can use up those cans, boxes, and packages of food that have been sitting way too long in the pantry.

 For grab-and-go meals like breakfast and lunch, create a list of grocery staples like butter, milk, eggs, peanut butter, etc. Use this list to take inventory before running to the store.

 Tricks to hep narrow down the options for menu planning can be very helpful for creating quick meal choices.

 In my neck of the woods, stores will honor competitor ads.
 So I review the best deals in local stores and begin to make my menu plans according to the pantry inventory and the best bargains on food for the week.